yingkitw/platypus/docs/archive/MIGRATION_SUMMARY.md

 - Strong error types with thiserror

 ### Separation of Concerns
-- Core types isolated in `webag-core`
+- Core types isolated in `platypus-core`
-- Proto definitions in `webag-proto`
+- Proto definitions in `platypus-proto`
-- Runtime logic in `webag-runtime`
+- Runtime logic in `platypus-runtime`
-- Server implementation in `webag-server`
+- Server implementation in `platypus-server`
-- CLI in `webag-cli`
+- CLI in `platypus-cli`

 ## API Compatibility with Streamlit